delingren/synaptics_touchpad/README.md

 }
 ```

-With the PS/2 implemented, it's really straight-forward to interact the touchpad as a standard PS/w2 mouse.
+With the PS/2 protocol implemented, it's really straight-forward to interact the touchpad as a standard PS/2 mouse.
 The code is [here](https://github.com/delingren/ps2_mouse).

 The rest of this doc focuses on the proprietary Synaptics expansion of the PS/2 protocol.